 For a more detailed account of Woods's research, see the Memoir by E.F.
 Gale and P.G.
-Fildes Giographical Memoin of Fellows of the Royal Society, 11, 1945, pp.203-219) a copy of which is included in A.1.
-Woods's own account of his career and work to date appears in his application for the Whitley Professorship of Blachemiary, Univenity of Cokied, in A.7 to Woods's coreer at Cambridge and Oxford.
+Fildes (Biographical Memoirs of Fellows of the Royal Society, 11, 1965, pp.203-219) a copy of which is included in A.1.
+Woods's own account of his career and work to date appears in his application for the Whitley Professorship of Biochemistry, University of Oxford, in A.7

-SECTION A BIOGRAPHICAL AND PERSONAL A, 1 - A, 13
+SECTION A BIOGRAPHICAL AND PERSONAL A.1 - A.13

 The material is presented chronologically.
-It relates principally
+It relates principally to Woods's career at Cambridge and Oxford.